 Our sumptuous pan fried flounder deserves a spot in your go-to list of fried flounder recipes.
 It’s unbelievably simple to make yet incredibly delicious!
 It is lean, firm, but delicate and flakey, with a slightly sweet and mild flavor that even non-fish eaters would enjoy.

 This flounder recipe makes a filling dinner when served with hot white rice and lemon butter sauce.
 But nothing beats pairing these crisp fish fillets with a side of baked french fries and the classic tartar sauce.

-Fish is a delicate ingredient to work with, and flounder is even more so.
-If you don’t handle this flatfish properly, you might end up with mushy fish flakes instead of the ideal crispy fish fillets.
+Fish is a delicate ingredient to work with, and cooking flounder is even more so.
+If you don’t handle this flatfish properly, you might end up with mushy fish flakes instead of the ideal crispy flounder fillets.
 Steer clear of this fishy disaster with these tips that we have for you on how to cook flounder:

 How To Make Pan-Fried Flounder

-This pan fried flounder is crispy and packed with flavor, satisfying for fish and non-fish lovers alike!
+This pan-fried flounder is crispy and packed with flavor, satisfying for fish and non-fish lovers alike!
 Easily make this dish in 15 minutes with only a few ingredients and serve delectable seafood on busy weeknights.

 Pat the fish fillets dry.

 Season fillets with paprika, salt, ground black pepper, onion powder, dried oregano, and dried thyme.

 Warm oil in a large skillet over medium heat.